Flag of Afghanistan: Islamic Republic tricolor

+The Islamic Republic tricolor flies above a military base in 2011.

 The national flag of the Islamic Republic of Afghanistan set out in the 2004 Constitution consists of a vertical tricolor with the classical national emblem in the center.
 The latest version was adopted on August 19, 2013, but many similar tricolor designs had been in use throughout most of the 20th century, starting in 1928.

-Due to the lack of diplomatic recognition of the Taliban government, this tricolor remains in use at the United Nations, by many diplomatic missions of Afghanistan, despite the overthrow of the Islamic Republic in 2021.
+Due to the limited diplomatic recognition of the Taliban government, this tricolor remains in use at the United Nations, by many diplomatic missions of Afghanistan, despite the overthrow of the Islamic Republic in 2021.
 It is still used to represent Afghanistan at the Olympic Games and other international sporting events.
 It is also used by the Afghan diaspora and republican insurgents, and is considered a symbol of resistance within the country.

 During the Afghan Independence Day rallies in Jalalabad and other cities on 18 and 19 August 2021, the Taliban killed three people and injured over a dozen others for removing Taliban flags and displaying the tricolor Afghan flags.
 The Taliban has issued a decree requiring the use of the Islamic Emirate's flag in all official settings and outlawing the tricolor.